jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-claude-automator/transitions.md

 /**
  * All transitions for the Working state.
  * Contains FromTransitions from other states TO Working,
- * and a ToTransition to verify arrival at Working.
+ * and a IncomingTransition to verify arrival at Working.
  */
 @TransitionSet(state = WorkingState.class, description = "Claude Working state transitions")
 @Component